Amazon Seller Financing

 Who is eligible for 8fig Amazon Seller financing

 There are lenient requirements involved when working with 8fig.
-If you’re an eCommerce business with at least 12 months of trading history, a yearly sales revenue of over $100,000, and have made at least $8,000 in revenue per month for the last three months you’re welcome to apply for funding with 8fig.
-Sellers with 6 – 12 months of trading history are also encouraged to apply if you have an average monthly revenue of $21,000 or more.
+If you’re an eCommerce business with at least 12 months of trading history, a yearly sales revenue of over $100,000, and have made an average of $8,000 in revenue per month for the last three months you’re welcome to apply for funding with 8fig.
 8fig doesn’t even perform credit checks, which is a huge help to those with little history.

 If you meet these requirements, you’re eligible to receive up to 90% of your supply chain costs.
 This capital can be used for everything from procuring inventory to platform fees to marketing campaigns and will come in handy when you’re planning your budget.
 8fig’s decision about your application and approval are based solely on your brand’s business performance, so there’s no need to worry about intense evaluations, either.